 - Google Hangouts

-To help you take advantage of all that Google offers, many WordPress developers have created plugins and solutions that allow WordPress to be integrated with Google’s tools and applications.
+To help WordPress users take advantage of all that Google has to offer, many WordPress developers have created plugins and solutions that allow WordPress to be integrated with Google’s tools and applications.

-To integrate your WordPress site with the above, however, you will need to have a Google Account …
+To integrate your WordPress site with the above tools, however, you will need to have a Google Account …

 (A Google Account lets you access all of Google’s web tools)

 Having a Google account will help you with the installation and configuration stages of setting up your WordPress site.

 In this tutorial, we show you how to set up a Google account and list some of the integrations we will take you through during the WordPress configuration stage.